DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 -->

-## Section 8: Continuing Your Journey as a Game Master
+## Continuing Your Journey as a Game Master

 `MISSING`